jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 >
 > the extra-interesting part here is all the other stuff that "exerts influence" on this planet: solar eclipse, "various lunar energies," the will of the archons, interference from distant stars, and "dark energy."

 By the way, other planets refer to actual celestial bodies as an "archon" and a theorized one as a "virtual."
 The planet the little witch was on was no exception.
 You see, we also call a will that comes down from the heavens an "archon."
 They are normally planets that have sentient life on them, and they number seven, and therefore they are called the "seven archons."
 As for the virtuals, their number varies between one, two, and four.
 The planet the little witch was on may well have been one.
-And in the case of such a world, the "virtual" would be the "dark sun."
+And in the case of such a world, the "virtual" would be the "dark [[sun]]."

 > [!jillian]
 > the word "archon" isn't always used to refer specifically to one of the Seven, but it seems like here it is. and it also sounds like we *are* assigning each of the archons one of the [seven classical planets](https://en.wikipedia.org/wiki/Classical_planet?useskin=vector).